Falcon 1: First flight

 The maiden flight of the Falcon 1 was postponed several times because of various technical issues with the new vehicle.
 Scheduling conflicts with a Titan IV launch at Vandenberg AFB also caused delays and resulted in the launch moving to the Reagan Test Site in the Kwajalein Atoll.
-The maiden launch was scheduled for 31 October 2005, but was held off, then rescheduled for 25 November, which also did not occur.
-Another attempt was made on 19 December 2005 but was scrubbed when a faulty valve caused a vacuum in the first stage fuel tank which sucked inward and caused structural damage.
-After replacing the first stage, Falcon 1 launched Saturday, 25 March 2006 at 09:30 local time.
+The maiden launch was scheduled for October 31, 2005, but was held off, then rescheduled for November 25, which also did not occur.
+Another attempt was made on December 19, 2005, but was scrubbed when a faulty valve caused a vacuum in the first stage fuel tank, causing the walls of the tank to sunk inward, resulting in structural damage.
+After replacing the first stage, Falcon 1 launched Saturday, March 25, 2006, at 09:30 local time.
 The DARPA payload was the United States Air Force Academy's FalconSAT–2, which would have measured space plasma phenomena.

-The launch took place on Saturday, 24 March 2006 at 22:30 UTC, from the SpaceX launch site on Omelek Island in the Marshall Islands.
+The launch took place on Saturday, March 24, 2006, at 22:30 UTC, from the SpaceX launch site on Omelek Island in the Marshall Islands.
 It ended in failure less than a minute into the flight because of a fuel line leak and subsequent fire.
 The vehicle had a noticeable rolling motion after liftoff, as shown on the launch video, rocking back and forth a bit, and then at T+26 seconds rapidly pitched over.
 Impact occurred at T+41 seconds onto a dead reef about 250 feet from the launch site.
 The FalconSAT–2 payload separated from the booster and landed on the island, with damage reports varying from slight to significant.
 SpaceX initially attributed the fire to an improperly tightened fuel-line nut.
 A later review by DARPA found that the nut was properly tightened, since its locking wire was still in place, but had failed because of corrosion from saltwater spray.

-SpaceX implemented numerous changes to the rocket design and software to prevent this type of failure from recurring, including stainless steel to replace aluminum hardware (which is actually less expensive, although the trade off is being a little heavier in weight) and pre-liftoff computer checks that increased by a factor of thirty.
+SpaceX implemented numerous changes to the rocket design and software to prevent this type of failure from recurring, including stainless steel to replace aluminum hardware and pre-liftoff computer checks that increased by a factor of thirty.